cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ![Setup Final State](setup_final_state.png)

 While the application callbacks registration MUST be handled by the application module during initialization, and client creation is governed by [ICS-2](../ics-002-client-semantics/README.md), the channel creation and registration procedures are defined by ICS-04 and are detailed below.

-The ICS-04 specification defines a set of conditions that the IBC protocol must adhere to.
-These conditions ensure the proper execution of the function handlers by establishing requirements before execution (ante-conditions), possible error conditions during execution (error-conditions), and expected outcomes after execution (post-conditions).
-Thus, implementation that wants to comply with the specification of the IBC version 2 protocol MUST adheres to the specified conditions.

 ##### Channel creation